Timmmdavis/MATLABToJuliaViaPythonAndBackAgain/README.md

 This workflow has some overhead due to:
 Opening a new Julia session each call
 Writing the MAT arrays in MATLAB
-Reading and writing the MAT arrays in Julia, note that precompiling the module MAT is not possible (20/2/2019) as the tests error.
-This means each call its recompiling (but doesnt take long).
-Pass small files through this first if its very slow.
+Reading and writing the MAT arrays in Julia.
-As with PyCall there is some overhead (larger than using PyCall) but this is is still small if your code is repeatadly called and has long run times.
+As with PyCall there is some overhead but this is is still small if your code is repeatadly called and has long run times.

 ## Workflow 1: Installing PyCall etc windows:
 Note that PyCall can just be build normally (defualt settings) if you dont mind that MATLAB will not have error reporting from your python scripts.